debate-map/app/README.md

 	* 1.1\) For safety, this command does not technically delete the database; rather, it renames it to `debate-map-old-XXX` (with `XXX` being the date/time of the rename).
 You can restore the database by changing its name back to `debate-map`.
 To find the modified name of the database, run the query: `SELECT datname FROM pg_database WHERE datistemplate = false;` (to connect to the postgres server in order to run this query, run: `npm start "db.psql_k8s local db:postgres"`)
 * 2\) Run: `npm start "db.initDB_freshScript_k8s local"`

-> Note: This guide-module is outdated; will write an update soon explaining the new approach. (which will use a simple psql script, rather than the Knex ORM)
+> Note: This guide-module is outdated; I'll write an update soon explaining the new approach. (which will use a simple psql script, rather than a JS script that uses the Knex ORM)

 </details>